huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] The Volunteer State
 - [ ] The State Where Elvis Lived

-#### In the original version of “The Little Mermaid” by Hans Christain Andersen, what happens to the mermaid?
+#### In the original version of "The Little Mermaid" by Hans Christain Andersen, what happens to the mermaid?

 - [ ] She marries the prince
 - [ ] She becomes queen of the sea